 A second method of fundraising worth considering–and from which you’ll get to keep all profits– is known as a personal fundraiser.
 With this type– you, your friends, and your family raise funds by offering something to the community, such as a bake sale or car wash, for example.
 Feel free to check out MedGift Advocacy Services for a whole list of fundraising ideas.

 Don’t be afraid to seek a higher quality of life.
 You deserve it, no matter what your financial situation is.
-To learn more about how we help colon cancer patients financially, contact us at American Life Fund today!
+To learn more about how we help colorectal cancer patients financially, contact us at American Life Fund today!

 What Colon Cancer Patients Can Expect Financially